Florence Foster Jenkins January 3, 2017

 In a career so jam-packed with performances featuring Grant working hard to maintain his persona as the neurotic blessed with plenty of romantic charm, it’s refreshing, to say the least, to watch him portray someone profoundly complex in the way they present themselves to the world versus who they are behind closed doors.
 Helberg, hilarious, is amiable — perhaps even Oscar-worthy — as the man who acts as our catalyst into the crazed scenario.
 His flustered bewilderment in the face of nearly every development in his insinuation into the bourgeois way of living is ever lovable.
 But like Streep’s Jenkins and Grant’s Bayfield, there’s also a present sensitivity about him that gives him a rightfully placed air of wistfulness.

 And that’s the key to Florence Foster Jenkins’s prosperity as a three-dimensional popcorn movie: comedically tinged characters who don’t exist merely to make us laugh.
 While I find myself wanting more in terms of the film’s more tragic elements (it spends too much time as a lark and not enough trying to dig deeper into the susceptibilities of the characters), I nevertheless took to the movie’s broad humor and boisterous spirit.
-A find.
 B+